microsoft/react-native-windows-samples/website/versioned_docs/version-0.63/native-modules.md

 A write-up of the problem can be found [here](https://devblogs.microsoft.com/oldnewthing/20200615-00/?p=103868/).
 To work around this problem there are three options:
 1. Set your C# component's target Windows version to Windows 10 version 1703 (Build 15063) or lower.
-1. Reference the .net Native nuget packages in your C++ app:
+1. Reference the .net Native NuGet packages in your C++ app:
    - Right click on the app's .vcxproj file → **Manage NuGet Packages**.
    - Search for `Microsoft.Net.Native.Compiler`, and install it.
    - Then add the following properties to the .vcxproj file: